 - Their eyes get really big and they and they immediately check out of the conversation.

-- Their eyes get really big and they want to know more and typically even sit for measurements right away.
+- Their eyes get really big, they want to know more and typically even sit for measurements right away.

 Our pricing is unique in the shoe world.
-There are a few companies with prices similar to ours, but just a few.
+There are a few companies with prices similar to ours, but there are a few.

 However, our prices are high when you compare our prices to those of Wolverine 1000 mile (starting at $260), Redwing Heritage (starting at $225), Allen Edmunds (starting at $200), or Cole Haan (starting at $230).